 - resources of the Demographic Reserve Fund,

-- and as from 1 November 2014 – payments from open pension funds as a result of the insured person reaching an age lower by 10 years than the statutory retirement age.
+- payments from Open Pension Funds as a result of the insured person reaching an age lower by 10 years than the statutory retirement age.

-Within the limits fixed by the Budgetary Law, the Social Insurance Fund may receive allocations and interest free loans from the State Budget.
-Allocations and loans may be intended solely to supplement funds for the payment of state-guaranteed benefits if the revenues transferred to the FUS bank account and the resources collected as the reserve fund do not ensure the full and timely payment of FUS-financed benefits.
+Within the limits fixed by the Budgetary Law, the Social Insurance Fund may receive subsidies and interest free loans from the State Budget.
+Subsidies and loans may be intended solely to supplement funds for the payment of state-guaranteed benefits if the revenues transferred to the FUS bank account and the resources collected as the reserve fund do not ensure the full and timely payment of FUS-fi nanced benefits.

-With the consent of the minister in charge of public finance FUS may take out credits.
+With the consent of the minister in charge of public finance FUS may take out loans.